 In 2009 Keystone surveyed all native habitat where access was available and compiled data on sagebrush species, average canopy cover and height within a stand, and the extent of each sagebrush stand along the route.
-Keystone completed similar surveys on proposed re-routes in 2010.
-Keystone will implement the Sagebrush Con/Rec Unit to reestablish sagebrush communities within the ROW at these sites.
+Keystone completed surveys on proposed re-routes in 2010 and will complete similar surveys in 2011 on any subsequent reroutes.
+Keystone will implement the Sagebrush Con/Rec Unit to reestablish sagebrush communities within the ROW at these sites unless specifically directed otherwise by the landowner.

-Monitor establishment of sagebrush on reclaimed areas annually for at least 4 years to ensure that sagebrush plants become established at densities similar to densities in adjacent sagebrush communities and implement additional seeding or plantings of sagebrush if necessary.
+• Monitor establishment of sagebrush on reclaimed areas annually for at least 4 years to ensure that sagebrush plants become established at densities similar to densities in adjacent sagebrush communities and implement additional seeding or plantings of sagebrush if necessary.

 Keystone will monitor sagebrush establishment and density on the ROW.
-A protocol to evaluate sagebrush density is included as part of overall MFSA required revegetation monitoring (Appendix C).
+A protocol to evaluate sagebrush density is included as part of revegetation monitoring in sage-grouse habitat (Appendix B).

-Establish criteria to determine when reclamation of sagebrush communities has been successful based on reference communities that provide suitable habitat for greater sage-grouse with optimum sagebrush densities greater than 4,000 plants per hectare (as recommended in Pyke 2009).
+• Establish criteria to determine when reclamation of sagebrush communities has been successful based on reference communities that provide suitable habitat for greater sage-grouse with optimum sagebrush densities greater than 4,000 plants per hectare (as recommended in Pyke 2009).

 Pyke (2009) stated "...the key for overall sage-grouse population sustainability and improvement, especially for successful reproduction and winter survival, is expanses of big sagebrush or silver sagebrush >4,000 ha" (Pyke 2009).
-Pyke's (2009) statement was in regards to sagebrush habitat at the landscape level, Pyke did not recommend a density standard of "4,000 plants per hectare".
+Pyke's (2009) statement was in regard to sagebrush habitat at the landscape level, Pyke did not recommend a density standard of "4,000 plants per hectare".
 Regardless, numerical criteria to assess shrub density success are difficult to implement or accurately measure on long linear projects like pipelines due to the wide variety of slopes, soils, community types and precipitation zones that are crossed (Beaver In press).
 More importantly, the intent of this mitigation measure is to "provide suitable habitat" for sage-grouse.
-Suitable sage-grouse habitat north of the Milk River often has overall shrub cover of 15 percent, of which sagebrush may comprise less than half (Tack 2009).
-In fact, sagebrush is sometimes completely absent around sage-grouse leks north of the Milk River (BLM 2010b).
-South of the Milk River, sage-grouse nesting habitat is considered to be habitat with 15-31 percent sagebrush cover (Montana Sage Grouse Work Group 2005).
-This comparison clearly demonstrates that there is great variability in sagebrush density within "suitable sage-grouse habitat" along the Project.
-Furthermore, a mosaic of habitats is seasonally important to sage-grouse; dense sagebrush are most important in winter while more open stands of sagebrush mixed with herbaceous vegetation, and even hay meadows, are important in summer (Braun et al. 2002).
-The proposed sagebrush monitoring protocol (Appendix C) will determine if sagebrush on the revegetated ROW has established at densities similar to adjacent land.
+Suitable sage-grouse habitat varies considerably based on season and the entire complex of habitats within a sage-grouse's home range.
+For example, dense sagebrush (>25 percent canopy cover) habitats are most important in fall and winter while more open stands of sagebrush (10 to 25 percent canopy cover) mixed with herbaceous vegetation, and even hay meadows, are important in summer (Braun et al. 2002).
+The proposed sagebrush monitoring protocol (Appendix B) will determine if sagebrush on the revegetated ROW has established densities similar to adjacent land.